harbourlab/SparK/README.md

 -o       output filename.
 Usage: "-o Experiment1".
 -bed     Add bed files to plot here.
 Usage: "-bed bedfile1.bed bedfile2.bed"...
 -bedcol  choose colors for bed tracks (in hex).
 Default is blue.
 Choose either one color, or same amount
          as bed tracks given.
 If tracks are overlayed, SparK will add transparancy to the color, leading to a less intense color than anticipated.
-Transparency is required to see all overlayed tracks, but can be removed easily with any any SVG editor if desired.
+Transparency is required to see all overlayed tracks, but can be changed with any SVG editor if desired.
 -gff     link gff file to show genes.
 Get here: https://www.gencodegenes.org/human/ -dg      in case not all genes in the region plotted should be displayed, enter the genes to plot here.
          Usage: "-dg GAPDH RS1"
 -dt      Display transcripts.
-By default, all available transcripts for a gene will be merged and plotted as one.
-If
+By default, all available transcripts for a gene will be merged and plotted
+         as one.
 If all annotated transcripts should be plotted, set this to "all".
-Alternatively, transcript IDs can be listed to plot only certain transcripts
--wg      If all or individual transcripts are beeing plotted (-dt function) instead of the merged default, then "-wg yes" can
-         be used to plot gene name instead of transcript ID.
+Alternatively, transcript IDs can be listed to plot only certain transcripts -wg      If all or individual transcripts are beeing plotted (-dt function) instead of the merged default, then "-wg yes" can be used to plot gene name instead of transcript ID.
 -tss     set to "no" to avoid TSS sites and direction of transcription being indicated with arrows.
 -scale   Plot scalebar.
 Set to "no" if no scalebar should be plotted.
 -w       Define plot width.
 Default is 150.